Puffing Billy is a well-preserved heritage railway, popular with tourists visiting Melbourne.

 Most people start their Puffing Billy experience from the Belgrave station.

-The station has picnic facilities, regular toilets, accessible toilets, etc.
+The station has picnic facilities, regular and accessible toilets, etc.

 For shopping and additional dining options, you can always walk to the Belgrave township nearby.